Queer and Trans User Safety on OkCupid.

 When Elie left to go to Tinder in 2018, he promoted me to Head of Safety at OkCupid and took my Trust and Safety ethos, with its distilled focus of prioritising in-person abusers with him.
 At the same time, the rest of the dating industry was also moving further toward prioritizing in-person safety – with Bumble making big PR wins by announcing innovative safety features that OkCupid had been doing quietly for years.
 By the time Match Group created a new centralised Safety Team – staffed with external trophy hires who had no experience with dating sites – any focus on scams had almost entirely disappeared.

-A couple of years after Elie moved to Tinder in 2018, Match Group hired a new central Safety Team of ‘trophy hires’ that was exclusively focused on this shift in safety and had zero interest in scams.
 I had been one of the key people changing the conversation from scams toward individual safety, and I was starting to rethink and regret that.
 I tried to bring scams back into the discussion, but it was too late to do too much by then.

 Meanwhile, scams weren’t slowing down.
 Match Group has a group-wide mentor program, and in early 2021 my mentee at Tinder was scammed out of $60,000-80,000 in a very clever crypto scam.
 There was no internal training or discussion about scams like this in a company that theoretically has some of the best moderation and user safety in the world.
 In the same month, on the opposite side of the USA, an OkCupid executive’s mother-in-law lost $300,000 in what looked to be the same scam.
 We compared messages they both received, and they were nearly identical.
 These weren’t just “small-time” cons – this was organised crime operating at a massive scale.